 Courtney Snyder, MD

 The proper functioning of the vagus is one of the most important determinants of physical and mental health, social communication, compassion and even creativity.
 If you have a psychiatric condition or a complex chronic illness (or your child does), understanding the vagus may help demystify what has likely been a confusing and demoralizing experience.
 In this post, I'll discuss the many roles of the vagus nerve, the many body systems it influences, and the many seemingly unrelated symptoms it can impact when it’s not working well.
 My hope is that the vagus will become as awe inspiring for you, as it has for me, and that you’ll want to help it help you.
-There are many ways to improve vagal "tone" to access healing and wellbeing.
+There are many ways to improve vagal "tone" to access healing and well-being.
 Perhaps because they're fun and life affirming, they’re often not taken seriously.
 In my own journey, I spent years trying to dominate my biochemistry, improve my microbiome and avoid and remove toxins.
 This narrow attention held me (and my daughter) back.
 If this is where you’re at, then I write this for you.
+By Courtney Snyder

 One of the challenges of writing blog posts that explore root causes of brain related symptoms is that what we are learning is constantly evolving.
 There's so much we still and will never know.
 Another challenge - everything is interconnected.
 The best I can do is to write about these root causes separately.
 While some contributing factors can occur in parallel, one condition is often leading to other downstream conditions that themselves contribute to things like depressed mood, anxiety, mood swings, brain fog/inattention and so forth.
 Mold toxicity is a perfect example.
 It can contribute to Pyrrole Disorder due the stress it puts on the body.
 It can lead to elevated copper by overwhelming one of the antioxidants in the body that regulates copper.
 Because it interferes with the immune system, it can lead to a susceptibility to candida/yeast, Lyme and its co-infections.
 It also frequently worsens mast cell activation (see last post).
 I consider it a root of the roots.
 In my daily work, I find mold toxicity to be very common.
 Here’s why - by Courtney Snyder, MD